Skip to the main content.

 2) Enter medical school right after college

-There are also a small number of early assurance programs which allow students to gain admission to medical school as sophomores in college and bypass the MCAT requirement.
+There are also a small number of early assurance medical programs which allow students to gain admission to medical school as sophomores in college and bypass the MCAT requirement.

 3) Take a gap year (or several).